Photo by Light Wav Media

 Acceptable entries are:

-- Please note: heels, slippers, sneakers are not acceptable replacements for feet paws.
+Please note: heels, slippers, sneakers are not acceptable replacements for feet paws.
 This is a new rule in effect so that all competitors are able to perform on a more equal ground.
 If you do not have feet paws for your suit, try asking around to borrow some.
-If your footwear is required for your particular style of dance (for example, tap dance or ballet shoes), please contact the organizer at frostkage@furnalequinox.com to get an exemption to this rule.
+If your footwear is required for your particular style of dance (for example, tap dance, ballet shoes, or drag), please contact the organizer at gnaw@furnalequinox.com to get an exemption to this rule.

 Non-acceptable entries are: